awsdocs/aws-systems-manager-user-guide/doc_source/automation-cwe-target.md

    For information about creating EventBridge rules, see [Getting Started with Amazon EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/eventbridge-getting-set-up.html) in the *Amazon EventBridge User Guide*\.

 1. For **Select event bus**, choose the event bus that you want to associate with this rule\.
-If you want this rule to trigger on matching events that come from your own AWS account, select **AWS default event bus**\.
+If you want this rule to initiate on matching events that come from your own AWS account, select **AWS default event bus**\.
 When an AWS service in your account emits an event, it always goes to your account’s default event bus\.

 1. For **Target**, choose **SSM Automation**\.